'Fight will go on' for better Fylde train services after government scraps fund

 For the new Conservative MP for Fylde, Andrew Snowden, the passing loop would give a government of any political colour plenty of “bang for its buck”.
 The cheapest of the potential design options for the project would have come in at around £24m, the constituency’s last MP, Mark Menzies, told the Commons late last year.

-“It's not something I'll give up pushing for,” Mr. Snowden told the LDRS.
+“It's not something I'll give up pushing for,” Mr. Snowden told The Gazette.
 “It’ll still remain an absolute priority, because, firstly, it is needed and, secondly, in rail terms, it is very affordable for what would be quite a significant improvement in connectivity between two key employment and visitor areas within Lancashire.

 “Connecting sites around the defence sector [is important] - it’s the biggest employer in Fylde and one of the biggest growth areas in Lancashire, jobs-wise, between BAE and the Cyber Force HQ [coming to Samlesbury].